 I do not want my child to participate in the following clubs: I do not want my child's student directory information released to U.S. Military recruiters.
+I do not want my child's photograph or videos containing images of my child used as outlined in item #4.

 STUDENT NAME (PLEASE PRINT) SCHOOL

 STUDENT SIGNATURE DATE

 PARENT/GUARDIAN SIGNATURE DATE